 - 3.6 The Indices of Multiple Deprivation combine information relating to income, employment, education, health, skills and training, barriers to housing and services and crime into an overall measure of deprivation.
 The data is ranked such that a lower score indicates greater deprivation.
-In other words the most deprived local authority is indicated by a rank of 1 and the least deprived authority with a rank of 354. - 3.7 According to the 2007 Indices of Multiple Deprivation, Hillingdon has an overall rank of 157 out of 354 local authorities.
-However, it has a rank of 59 on the income measure.
-We can also observe the north and south divide where deprivation in the north part of the borough is lower than southern part of the borough. - 3.8 Unemployment: According to the latest figures from the Office for National Statistics (see www.nomisweb.co.uk/reports) Hillingdon's average unemployment level from April 2009 to March 2010 rose to 7.7%, up 1.5% from 2008/09.
-London's unemployment level for that period was 9.1%, up 1.7% from last year and Great Britain's rose by 1.7% to 7.9%.
+In other words the most deprived local authority is indicated by a rank of 1 and the least deprived authority with a rank of 326.
+GLA note: Note that the number of local authorities in England is now 326 (reduced from 354 in 2007). - 3.7 According to the 2010 Indices of Multiple Deprivation, Hillingdon has an overall rank of 171 out of 326 local authorities.
+However, it has a rank of 61 (up two points from 2007) on the income measure.
+There is a long-standing north/south divide in that deprivation in the north part of the borough continues to be lower than in the southern part trend. - 3.8 Unemployment: According to the latest figures from the Office for National Statistics (see www.nomisweb.co.uk/reports) Hillingdon's average unemployment level from April 2010 to March 2011 rose to 8.3%, up 0.6% from 2009/10.
+London's unemployment level for that period was 8.6%, down 0.5% from last year and Great Britain's fell by 0.3% to 7.6%.
 These figures represent unemployed people who are economically active.
-Gross weekly earnings per resident in 2009 was approximately £540, up from £536.80 for the previous year.
-London's average gross weekly pay in 2009 was £598.60 and Great Britain's £491. - 3.9 Employee Jobs: The number of jobs held by employees, excluding self-employed, government-supported trainees and HM Forces, has increased consistently over the last 10 years.
+Gross weekly earnings per resident in 2010 was approximately £583, up from £540 for the previous year.
+London's average gross weekly pay in 2010 was £606.8 and Great Britain's £501.8 - 3.9 Employee Jobs: The number of jobs held by employees, excluding self-employed, government-supported trainees and HM Forces, has increased consistently over the last 10 years.
 However, manufacturing industry jobs have been declining contrary to other employment sectors.
 Please see Table 6 and Figure 5 below for further details.